Thái Nguyên province

-Thái Nguyên is a province in the Northeast region of Vietnam.
-It is a mountainous, inland province.
-Its multi-ethnic society is composed of eight ethnic groups.
+Thái Nguyên (/vi/) is a province in the Northeast region of Vietnam.
+It is a mountainous inland province.
+Thái Nguyên's society is composed of eight ethnic groups.

-With its rich mineral resources and salubrious climate, the province offers significant opportunities for industrial development for both domestic and foreign investors.
-Thái Nguyên is also known as an educational centre and ranks 3rd nationwide, having 21 universities and colleges.
-The province is also the centre of tea industry in the country with an area of 16,000 ha. (second only to Lâm Đồng) with a production of 100000 t per year.
+With its natural resources and somewhat salubrious climate, Thái Nguyên offers opportunities for industrial development for domestic and foreign investors.
+It is also known as an educational centre and has 21 universities and colleges.
+Thái Nguyên is the centre of tea industry in Vietnam with an area of 16,000 ha. (second to Lâm Đồng) with a production of 100000 t per year.
 Its dried tea production is 25000 t per year.
-The tea produced here is considered to have the finest quality throughout Vietnam.